 What if I, or someone else at DIS, tests positive for COVID-19?

 Any student who tests positive for COVID-19 or has been identified as a ‘close contact’ based on local public health guidance, will be fully supported through testing and isolation, including academic support and continuation of coursework from a distance.
 If students become ill, DIS will help with seeking medical treatment; testing and medical care will be reimbursed through DIS insurance per the policy details.

 If a COVID-19 vaccine becomes available while I’m abroad, can I receive one in Denmark or Sweden?

 Maybe.
 Like the U.S., Denmark and Sweden are still determining how and when vaccines will be distributed to various segments of the population.
 If a vaccine becomes available in Denmark or Sweden for your demographic group (e.g. based on risk category), vaccination would be covered by your insurance through DIS.
 Though a lot can change, current projections do not include general population vaccinations in either country before the summer.

 When will DIS make a decision about whether Spring Semester 2021 is going to run?

 Our Executive Team and staff across the organization are working diligently to prepare to welcome students in January for the Spring Semester 2021.
 We will update this page and notify enrolled students of any changes we need to make as we continue adjusting to the changing conditions due to the COVID-19 pandemic.
-We will do all we can to hold a spring semester that looks as ‘normal’ as possible, but we do not have a ‘go/no-go’ date at this time.
-Bookmark this page to check back here anytime, or contact us with any questions.
+We will do all we can to hold a spring semester that looks as ‘normal’ as possible.
+Bookmark this page to check back here anytime or contact us with any questions.